ericmcdaniel/MSS-Code-Guidelines/README.md

 #### <a name="js-naming"></a> Naming
-Use camel-case for variable and function names
+Use camelCase for variable and function names
 ```javascript
 var thisVariableIsCamelCase = true;